Ha Ha Clinton-Dix: 2015

 Clinton-Dix entered training camp slated as the starting free safety and was named the starter to begin the regular season.
-On November 15, 2015, Clinton-Dix collected a season-high 11 combined tackles (nine solo), broke up a pass, and intercepted a pass by quarterback Matthew Stafford during the Packers' 16–18 loss at the Detroit Lions, which marked their first loss to the Lions at home since 1991.
+On November 15, 2015, Clinton-Dix collected a season-high 11 combined tackles (nine solo), broke up a pass, and intercepted a pass by quarterback Matthew Stafford during the Packers' 16–18 loss at the Lions, which marked their first loss to the Lions at home since 1991.
 Clinton-Dix started in all 16 games in 2015 and led the team with 100 combined tackles (83 solo) while also recording three pass deflections, three sacks, two interceptions, and one forced fumble.

-The Green Bay Packers finished second in the NFC North with a 10–6 record and earned a wildcard berth.
+The Packers finished second in the NFC North with a 10–6 record and earned a wildcard berth.
 On January 16, 2016, Clinton-Dix made four combined tackles, broke up two passes, and intercepted a pass attempt by Cardinals' quarterback Carson Palmer during the Packers' 26–20 overtime loss at the Arizona Cardinals in the NFC Divisional Round.

 2016

-Head coach Mike McCarthy retained Clinton-Dix and Morgan Burnett as the starting safety tandem for a second consecutive season.
+McCarthy retained Clinton-Dix and Burnett as the starting safety tandem for a second consecutive season.
 On November 6, 2016, Clinton-Dix made three combined tackles, deflected two passes, made two interceptions, and was credited with half a sack during a 31–26 loss to the Indianapolis Colts in Week 9.
 His two interceptions off of passes by quarterback Andrew Luck marked his first career regular season game with multiple interceptions.
 In Week 15, he recorded five combined tackles, broke up two passes, and made two interceptions off pass attempts by Bears' quarterback Matt Barkley during a 30–27 win at the Chicago Bears.
 His performance against the Bears in Week 15 earned him NFC Defensive Player of the Week.
 On December 20, 2016, it was announced that Clinton-Dix was selected to play in the Pro Bowl.
 He was also named to the Second-team NFL AP All-Pro team for the first time in his career.
 Clinton-Dix started in all 16 games in 2016 and recorded 80 combined tackles (62 solo), seven pass deflections, a career-high five interceptions, and was credited with half a sack.
-He received an overall grade of 83.5 from Pro Football Focus, which was the 13th highest grade among all qualified safeties in 2016.
 He was ranked 77th by fellow NFL players on the NFL Top 100 Players of 2017.

-The Green Bay Packers finished atop of their division with a 10–6 record, clinching a playoff berth.
-They defeated the New York Giants 38–13 in the NFC Wildcard Game and defeated the Dallas Cowboys 34–31 in the NFC Divisional Round.
-On January 22, 2017, Clinton-Dix started in the NFC Championship Game and recorded five solo tackles and two pass deflections as the Packers lost 44–21 to the Atlanta Falcons in the NFC Championship Game.
+The Packers finished atop of their division with a 10–6 record, clinching a playoff berth.
+They defeated the New York Giants 38–13 in the NFC Wild Card Round and defeated the Cowboys 34–31 in the NFC Divisional Round.
+On January 22, 2017, Clinton-Dix started in the NFC Championship and recorded five solo tackles and two pass deflections as the Packers lost 44–21 to the Atlanta Falcons in the NFC Championship.